probot/probot.github.io/.github/app-review-process.md

 - [ ] Open each of the screenshots to ensure they show the specific app functionality as clearly as possible.
 - [ ]Install the app on a test organization and ensure the app works as advertised.
-- [ ] Check all links in description of app: looking mostly for relative references since folks usually copy from their readme.
 - [ ] Confirm the app slug is associated with the app.
 - [ ] Check for any written references to being a Probot/GitHub app to avoid feeling repetitive since they're on the website.
 - [ ] Think about the app's usecase and usefulness to developers.
 This often becomes a discussion amongst the maintainers in private channels if there's concerns that the app doesn't provide tangible benefits.